renocrypt/lumina-research-renocrypt/README.md

-# Lumina - Illuminating Research Insights
+# Lumina - Illuminating Your Research Insights

 Lumina is a powerful research tool designed to help users explore and discover academic articles from various sources.
 Built with React, TypeScript, and Vite, this application provides a seamless interface for searching and analyzing research papers.